 My parents are old-fashioned people.

-Now, try and make compound adjectives with -ed endings by yourself:
+Now, try to make compound adjectives with -ed endings by yourself:

 1) Trousers which are the colour of sand.